abhishekarya1/Hash-Define-myNotes/content/linux/intro.md

 ## GNU/Linux
-The Linux is the kernel (created by Linus Torvalds), the rest of the OS is from the GNU Project started by Richard Stallman in 1984.
+The Linux is the kernel (created by Linus Torvalds), the rest of the OS is from the GNU Project started by Richard Stallman in 1984.[^1]

-**Key takeaway from GNU Philosophy**: "_free_" in free software is about the freedom, not the price.
+**Key takeaway from GNU Philosophy[^2]**: "_free_" in free software is about the freedom, not the price.
 It means software that respects users' freedom.
 Roughly, it means that the users have the freedom to run, copy, distribute, study, change and improve the software.
 Proprietary software respects none of it, and that's by design.

 ## Unix
 A proprietary OS created at AT&T Bell labs by Ken Thompson, Dennis Ritchie, and others.
 Its philosophy and tools are still used by OS today.